nhuneke/sotnir-handbook/docs/projects-soton/trainings.rst

 PACS at UHS
 -----------

-In order to gain access to the PACS, you must complete the training.
+In order to gain access to the Picture archiving and communication system (PACS), first, complete training "PACS at UHS e-learning" on VLE.
+Then, request access via the Service Catalogue.
+This can be found on the IT Service Desk, from there, scroll down to the bottom of the page and select the system you wish to request access to.